talkowski-lab/rCNV2/data_curation/CNV/README.md

 #### Notes on raw CNV data
 1. Counts represent the number of samples retained after filtering outliers, described below.
-2. Only retained control samples from Cooper _et al._.
-All cases from Cooper _et al._ also appear in Coe _et al._.
+2. Only retained control samples from Cooper _et al._ All cases from Cooper _et al._ also appear in Coe _et al._
 3. Excluded samples from Indiana University (IU) cohort derived from buccal swab DNA, samples with known aneuploidies or large runs of homozygosity, and samples with no phenotypic indication specified.
 4. Only retained affected children from Sanders _et al._ and Zarrei _et al._, since all controls were first-degree relatives of affected cases.
 5. Only retained normal samples from tumor:normal pairs, and excluded any donors with known blood cancer.

 ### Raw CNV data processing steps

-All CNV data native to hg18 was lifted over to hg19 coordinate space using UCSC liftOver, requiring at least 50% of the original CNV to map to hg19 successfully in order to be retained.
+All CNV data native to hg18 was lifted over to hg19 using UCSC liftOver, requiring at least 50% of the original CNV to map successfully to hg19 in order to be retained.

 Some datasets required manual curation prior to inclusion.
 Where necessary, these steps are enumerated below: